-Challenges with Respect to Privacy and Compliance

-Nearly one half cite conflicting privacy policies and requirements as their top privacy and compliance challenge.
+43% 1% Other Challenges with Respect to Privacy and Compliance Nearly one half cite conflicting privacy policies and requirements as their top privacy and compliance challenge.
+Conflicting privacy policies & requirements 15 SURVIVAL GUIDE Privacy & Compliance Survey Results

-Partner closely with your privacy team and optimize for the long term

-CISOs should partner with their Chief Privacy Officer.
+What This Means for CISOs Advice from Your Peers Partner closely with your privacy team and optimize for the long term CISOs should partner with their Chief Privacy Officer.
 (If your company doesn't have one yet, advocate to get one.)
 Privacy is dependent on security, for sure, but it's also a distinct discipline in and of itself.
 In security, the focus is on the risk and impact to the company and its assets.
 "Building a robust privacy program will take years.

-As such, creating a strong foundation by identifying where all PII is located and implementing north star privacy best practices is a great starting point." \ CISO at a global financial firm

-Privacy, on the other hand, considers the risk and impact to the individual.
+As such, creating a strong foundation by identifying where all PII is located and implementing north star privacy best practices is a great starting point." - CISO at a global financial firm Privacy, on the other hand, considers the risk and impact to the individual.
 It is a fundamental human right.
 Protecting PII (security) is essential and necessary but not sufficient.

-After speaking with numerous CISOs, we found that many took the below steps in their privacy journey:

-- Work with the privacy team to understand and meet privacy's legal requirements for the geographies where they operate - Map the data so they know what data they have and how it needs to be handled - Build privacy into the development process and ensure it is always considered before a decision is made - Work with customers and internal stakeholders to be transparent on how data is used and handled by the organization - Embrace privacy training to continually build awareness

-Privacy and compliance are ever-evolving as new regulations, guidance, and/or industry standards come online just about every other month.
+After speaking with numerous CISOs, we found that many took the below steps in their privacy journey: - Work with the privacy team to understand geographies where they operate - Map the data so they know what data they have and how it needs to be handled - Build privacy into the development process decision is made - to be transparent on how data is used and handled by the organization - Embrace privacy training to continually build awareness Privacy and compliance are ever-evolving as new regulations, guidance, and/or industry standards come online just about every other month.
 Startups are building next-generation solutions to track and tackle these changes.
 Exploring privacy and staying on top of privacy startup technology might help as you define your privacy programs.